HOW TO OPEN YOUR PORTA-BOTE GENESIS SERIES

 4b- Disregard the 2 pre-drilled holes in the motormout.
 They are to be used when attaching the “sail rudder”.

 5- ELECTRIC OUTBOARD RECOMMENDATIONS: Porta-Bote will accept ANY SIZE ELECTRIC OUTBOARD up to 70 pound thrust when it is installed on the rear Transom/Motormount.
 If installing an electric motor on the optional front Bow Trolling Mount, maximum power is “30 pound thrust”.
 Minimum shaft length – 30″ or longer.

 6- “FLEXING”: when you step on the “floor” of your boat, you will notice a certain amount of flexing in the “floor’.
 This is normal.
 Also, when the hull begins to “plane”, the sides will flex out and the floor bottom will flex “down”.
 This, too, is normal.
 This “flexing action” actually absorbs and cushions much of the impact of strong waves that might capsize an ordinary rigid hulled craft.
 The transom will flex, also.
 However, if one or both of the sides of the hull begin to flex or deform “abnormally”, you are traveling beyond the “MAXIMUM SPEED CAPABILITY” of the hull.
 Immediately reduce engine rpm.
 This flexing will stop and you will find you are traveling at almost the same speed, comfortably.
 (NOTE: No matter how large an outboard you install, your Porta-Bote hull cannot go any faster than its “MAXIMUM HULL SPEED”.
 It will just start to flex abnormally.)
 Never try to make a sudden “sharp turn” when traveling at high speeds in this or any boat.

 7- READ CAREFULLY: If an accident occurs and your boat should fill with water, immediately shut off the outboard.
 Evacuate and hang on to the boat It will remain afloat.
 Never go out in any boat unless each occupant is wearing a Coast Guard approved life vest and you have plenty of line (rope).
-If you are already in the water and wish to board, Do so from the rear (stern) of your boat.
+If you are already in the water and wish to board, Do so from the rear side of your boat.
 It is the widest part and the boat will not capsize.
 Do not try to climb back in from the transom.